building resilient + subversive fair food culture

 CSA stands for Community Supported Agriculture.

 It is simply a farm share program between our local farm and the community of CSA members who receive the food the farm produces.
-Our members purchase a share of the annual growing season's harvest in advance, around early December and in return receive a weekly supply of our fresh, premium quality, organically grown (AO organic certification #10966) seasonal vegetable harvest, from February through mid August, picked at their peak of ripeness and flavour.
-The members agree to share in the inherent bounty/benefits and risks of the agricultural season.
-It helps farmers distribute risk and remain viable when there are unexpected increases or decreases in supply, and to manage our crops (or stock) as per known demand.
+Our members purchase a share of the annual growing season's harvest in advance, around early mid-late November and in return receive a weekly supply of our fresh, premium quality, organically grown (AO organic certification #10966) seasonal vegetable harvest, from late January (approx) through mid August, picked at their peak of ripeness and flavour.
+The members agree to share in the inherent bounty/surpluses, other benefits and risks of the agricultural season.
+It helps farmers distribute risk and remain viable and to manage our crops (or stock) as per known demand.
 It honours labour intensive small, family farms dedication and the farmers’ extensive knowledge base/experience.
 CSA enables us to plan and budget each year.
 The arrangement guarantees the farmer financial support and enables many small scale regenerative farms to stay in business - literally!

 In sharing some of the farmers' risk and bounty, CSA also helps connect eaters more closely to the farm and knowledge of food production methods and the daily realities of growing food.
 CSA seeks to connect consumers with the real story of their food and in doing so engender a deeper value for food and the process of growing it.